|Born||in Raleigh, North Carolina, USA|

 Mini Bio (1)

-Evan Rachel Wood was born on September 7, 1987, in Raleigh, North Carolina.
-Her father, Ira David Wood III, is a theatre actor, writer, and director, and her mother, Sara Wood, is an actress and acting coach.
-She has two older brothers: Dana Wood, a musician, and Ira David Wood IV, who has also acted.
+Evan Rachel Wood was born September 7, 1987, in Raleigh, North Carolina.
+Her father, Ira David Wood III, is a theatre actor, writer and director, and her mother, Sara Wood, is an actress and acting coach.
+She has two older brothers--Dana Wood, a musician, and Ira David Wood IV, who has also acted.
 Evan and her brothers sometimes performed at Theatre In The Park in Raleigh, which her father founded and where he serves as executive director.

-She also earned acclaim for her powerful performance as Stephanie, Mickey Rourke's estranged daughter in Darren Aronofsky's 2008 film, The Wrestler (2008).
+She also earned acclaim for her powerful performance as Stephanie, Mickey Rourke's estranged daughter, in Darren Aronofsky's The Wrestler (2008).

 - IMDb Mini Biography By: firstname.lastname@example.org (qv's & corrections by A. Nonymous_

 |Jamie Bell||(30 October 2012 - 2014) ( divorced) ( 1 child)|